manikamakam/roomba_robot/README.md

 ## Recording using rosbag files

-Record the rostopics using the following command with the launch file:
+Record the rostopics using the launch file by running the following command:

 ```
 roslaunch roomba_robot walkerDemo.launch recordFlag:=true